-The Independent Directors, inter-alia, reviewed the performance of Non-Independent Directors and the Board as a whole, assessed the quality, quantity and timeliness of flow of information between the Company's Management and the Board that is necessary for the Board to effectively and reasonably perform their duties.
+The Independent Directors inter alia discuss the issues arising out of the Committee Meetings and Board discussions including reviewing the performance of Non-Independent Directors and Board as a whole; quality, quantity and timely flow of information between the Company Management and the Board that is necessary for the Board to effectively and efficiently perform its duties.
+The Independent Directors also have access to Statutory Auditors, Secretarial Auditors, Internal Auditor and the Management of the Company for discussions and questions, if any.

-3. AUDIT COMMITTEE:
+3. BOARD COMMITTEES: